 Keep the Approach Fresh

 Change of approach.
 If you do find you are consistently having issues change the approach, for example, using longshank hooks or bigger hooks if they are swallowing too far, or squash the barbs on the hook with a pair of pliers if you struggle with feeding the hook back through the mouth.
-The general rule is if it’s harder for you then it’s harder for the fish so keep refining and life will be better for all involved.
+The general rule for Fishing Hook Removal is if it’s harder for you then it’s harder for the fish so keep refining and life will be better for all involved.

-Removing the hook may have seemed like a big challenge before and something you weren’t sure you could handle; but if you follow these simple tips and have the right equipment, then you will quickly see how easy it is so you can move on and fish even more.
+Fishing Hook Removal may have seemed like a big challenge before and something you weren’t sure you could handle; but if you follow these simple tips and have the right equipment, then you will quickly see how easy it is so you can move on and fish even more.